22 full participants

 The tJP DfE has a modular structure, i.e. profiting from ongoing EERA initiatives by keeping and integrating their structure as Subprogrammes (SPs) into the new tJP while also kicking-off specific SPs to the transversal Joint Programme focused on digital activities in a transparent and agnostic way.
 By doing so, in the future it will be straightforward to integrate new SPs and initiatives coming from either vertical JPs as they evolve in time, or coming from the tJP itself.

-The transversal Joint Programme Digitalisation for Energy has organised its work in 2 sub-programmes (SP) and 4 transversal sub-programmes (tSP):
+The transversal Joint Programme Digitalisation for Energy has organised its work in two sub-programmes (SP) and five transversal sub-programmes (tSP):